-This quinoa fried rice can be ready in about 30 minutes or less!
-It’s easy to make, packed with protein, loaded with veggies & perfectly cooked eggs, and tossed in a delicious & simple sauce.
+Quinoa Fried Rice can be ready in about 30 minutes.
+It’s easy to make, packed with protein, loaded with veggies and perfectly cooked eggs, and then tossed in a simple, delicious sauce.

-Pair this quinoa fried rice with this Asian cucumber salad for a filling and veggie packed meal.
+Pair Quinoa Fried Rice with my Asian cucumber salad for a filling and veggie-packed meal.

 I hope you love this fun variation on typical fried rice.

-This quinoa fried rice can be ready in about 30 minutes or less!
-It's easy to make, packed with protein, loaded with veggies & perfectly cooked eggs, and tossed in a delicious & simple sauce.
+Quinoa Fried Rice can be ready in about 30 minutes or less!
+It's easy to make, packed with protein, loaded with veggies and perfectly cooked eggs, and then tossed in a simple, delicious sauce.

 - 1 tablespoon unsalted butter

 - 2 tablespoons olive oil

 - 1/2 tablespoon minced fresh garlic (~2 cloves)